ghostdevv/neru/readme.md

 - [ ] Open API cli
 - [ ] Method exports support array of functions
 - [ ] Middlewear support

+# Powered by Polka, not express
+View the differences [here](https://github.com/lukeed/polka/tree/master/packages/polka#comparisons), they a minor for a lot of benefit ;)